 Traditionally, most States uses inspection activities to be charged under Overtime.
-However, the USVI MCSAP program pay stipends (an allowable cost) to the Inspectors under the organizational chart.
-For accountability, stipends are only paid after the verification from the VI Office of Highway Safety Director based on conducting inspections and other motor carrier related enforcement activities, including but not limited to carrier safety talks, presentations to trucking companies, weekly inspections (without setting a quota) and participation in community public education events, etc. Stipends are paid on a bi-weekly basis.
+However, the USVI MCSAP program pay stipends (an allowable cost) to the assigned Inspectors.
+For accountability, stipends are only paid after the verification from the VI Office of Highway Safety Director based on conducting inspections and other motor carrier related enforcement activities, including but not limited to carrier safety talks, presentations to trucking companies, weekly inspections (without setting a quota) and participation in community public education events, etc.

+Stipends are paid on when the certifications are completed..
 If no activity can be verified as being done during a verification cycle stipends are not authorized or paid.
 The VIOHS recognizes that other states may use inspector's salaries for cost sharing.